tuukkaviitanen/Days_CS/README.md

 ## TESTING WITH SCRIPT

 After building the app in debug configuration, you should be able to run `test_script.py`.
-It runs most possible iterations of the app through console.
+It runs most of possible params of the app through console.
+`Events.csv` included in this repository was used in testing.

 HOW-TO: